gvwilson/thirdbit/src/fiction/bear/index.md

 have been nothing left of this town but mud by the time it was done."

 "But girl, there's not even going to be mud left by the time we're done.
 You know that!"
-Muddh sounded amused.
+Mukh sounded amused.

 Sergeant Inambu was silent.
 "And I'm afraid that's the bad news I'm here to give you," the smuggler continued.
 "I'm not going to be able to finish this on my own.
 I'm going to need your help."

 Sergeant Inambu snorted.
 "Mine?
-Look at me, Muddh—look at me.
+Look at me, Mukh—look at me.
 Here, would you like one as a souvenir?"

-"Shh, shh," Muddh said soothingly, even as he stepped back.
+"Shh, shh," Mukh said soothingly, even as he stepped back.
 "Don't do that.
 Don't pull at them.
 Just leave them alone.
 We'll be done soon, done for good, and then you can just magic yourself up a whole new set of teeth."
 He stepped forward again.
 Noxy heard a rustling sound as he